Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: How and Why Changing Matching Methods Changes Treatment Effect Estimates

 \subsection{Why This Happens}

-\paragraph{Statistical Reasons} There are precise statistical reasons for why there might exist multiple sets of matches that lead to different treatment effect estimates.
-To study the most general setting, suppose only assumptions 1 and 2 hold.
+\paragraph{Statistical reasons.} There are precise statistical reasons for why there might exist multiple sets of matches that lead to different treatment effect estimates.
+To study the most general setting, suppose Assumptions 1 and 2 hold.
 We have a real-valued random outcome $Y(t) = f_t(\bx, \bu, \epsilon)$, where $\bx$ represents the observed covariates, $\bu$ is a vector of \textit{unobserved} covariates, and $\epsilon$ is a real-valued scalar term denoting unrelated noise, such that $\E[\epsilon] = 0$.
 Consider two match assignments $\W^a$ and $\W^b$: we wish to estimate the SATT with the estimator in \eqref{Eq:ATTEst}.
 Let $\tauhat_a$ be the estimate of the SATT obtained with $\W^a$ and $\tauhat^b$ the estimate obtained with $\W^b$.
 We can use a simple Taylor expansion to decompose the difference between $\tauhat^a$ and $\tauhat^b$ as:

 where $\bar{\bx}^a$ is the average value of observed covariates in matched sample $a$, $\bar{\bu}^a$ is the average value of unobserved covariates in matched sample $a$, $\bar{\epsilon}^a$ is the average value of statistical noise in matched sample $a$, and $\bar{\bx}^b, \bar{\bu}^b, \bar{\epsilon}^b$ are analogously defined for matched sample $b$.
 See the supplement for a full derivation and precise definition of all quantities.
-Focusing on the lower order terms, we can get a clear picture of why the difference between $\tauhat^a$ and $\tauhat^b$ could be nonzero.
-Note that the decomposition in \eqref{Eq:LinApprox} should make it clear that there could be different reasons why $\tauhat^a - \tauhat^b$ is nonzero.
+Clearly, the decomposition in \eqref{Eq:LinApprox} shows that there could be different reasons why $\tauhat^a - \tauhat^b$ is nonzero.